 Illinois employers may establish semimonthly, biweekly, weekly, or daily pay periods for most employees (820 ILCS 115/3).
-Professional, administrative, and executive employees as defined in federal Fair Labor Standards Act and sales commissions may be paid monthly.
+Commissions may be paid once a month rather than semimonthly as is required for other wages.
+Professional, administrative, and executive employees as defined in the federal Fair Labor Standards Act and sales commissions may be paid monthly.
 The number of days between the end of a pay period and the actual payday varies, depending on the length of the pay period.
 In the absence of a union contract provision to the contrary, all paydays must comply with the following provisions:

 Monthly pay periods.
 Wages must be paid on or before 21 calendar days after the end of the period in which they were earned (820 ILCS 115/4).